Samsung/tizen-docs/docs/application/native/guides/graphics/vertex-shader-n.md

 ## GLView Example

-The following example code presents how to use OpenGL® ES APIs in the callbacks of the GLView.
+The following example code presents how to use OpenGL&reg; ES APIs in the callbacks of the GLView.
 In the `init_glview()` callback function, compile and link the shaders, and create VBOs.

 ```
-/* OpenGL® ES initialization callback */
+/* OpenGL&reg; ES initialization callback */
 static void
 init_glview(Evas_Object *glview)
 {
-    /* Set OpenGL® ES state color to black */
+    /* Set OpenGL&reg; ES state color to black */
     glClearColor(0.0f, 0.0f, 0.0f, 1.0f);

     appdata_s *ad = (appdata_s *)evas_object_data_get(glview, "ad");